uibcdf/Molecular-Systems/.github/CONTRIBUTING.md

 * On your local machine, [clone](https://help.github.com/articles/cloning-a-repository/) your fork of the repository.
-* Check the Developers' Guide in [the OpenMolecularSystems documentation](https://uibcdf.org/OpenMolecularSystems).
+* Check the Developers' Guide in [UIBCDF MolecularSystems documentation](https://uibcdf.org/Molecular-Systems).

 ## Making Changes